TPLO Surgery in Dogs

 - CCL disease is the most orthopedic abnormality in dogs

-- Physical exam, radiographs (X-rays), and visualization of the CCL, preferably with arthroscopy, are all important in confirming a diagnosis of CCL disease.
+- Physical exam, radiographs (X-rays), and visualization of the dog’s CCL, preferably with minimally invasive arthroscopy, are all important in confirming a diagnosis of CCL disease.

-- TPLO is the most thoroughly researched and supported treatment of CCL disease in dogs.
+- TPLO is the most thoroughly researched and supported treatment of CCL disease (or “torn ACL”) in dogs.

 - Prognosis with TPLO is excellent and major complications are infrequent but all owners should be aware of the possibility of complications.

-- Recovery period is 3 months with the dog having minimal, moderate, and substantial activity in months 1, 2, and 3 respectively.
+- TPLO recovery period is 3 months with the dog having minimal, moderate, and substantial activity in months 1, 2, and 3 respectively.

 Veterinary Services